Claim: A Houston doctor was decapitated by a malfunctioning elevator.

 Ms. Steinau told police the elevator had been out of service for a few days prior to the tragedy, but at the time of the accident the "Out of service" sign had been removed.
 She had rung for the elevator (with the intent of going to the sixth floor) and had already stepped into it and pushed the button for her floor when Nikaidoh tried to get into the car as the door was closing.
 As soon as she saw he was trapped by the doors, Steinau tried to hit the emergency stop button but was unable to do so before the rising elevator had partially decapitated Dr. Nikaidoh.
 The elevator continued upwards, finally stopping between the fourth and fifth floors.
 Steinau was trapped in the car along with Nikaidoh's cranial remains until she was rescued by firefighters.
 She was treated in the hospital's emergency room for shock.

-The cause of the deadly accident remains a mystery.
+The cause of the deadly accident was a mystery.
 Elevator doors should not shut when there is something between them, thanks to sensors mounted in the doors.
 Also, a set of contacts in the door should keep the elevator from moving if the doors are not closed.
 Yet both these things reportedly happened.
 A state investigative committee later reported that faulty wiring was to blame:

 The Texas Department of Licensing and Regulation report was done by Chief Elevator Inspector Ron Steele.